 b.
 Demonstrates controlling behaviour about what you wear, what you eat, and even tells you how fast the fan should be running on a hot day!

 c.
 Dwells on past relationships.
 This could mean your fiance hasn’t moved on.

 d.
 Forces you to do anything that makes you uncomfortable or anything you are not ready for.

 9. Turncoats: Change in the behaviour of your future in-laws.
 Sometimes, people can put up an act to mask their real intentions.
 But after the engagement, when they know you are committed to the relationship, their real intentions come to the front.
 Example: If they start asking you about dowry or if the bride’s family suddenly starts putting pressure on the bridegroom to find a better job.
 Beware of turncoats!

 In summary, pay attention and share your concerns openly when you spot red flags in arranged marriages.
 Never come under any pressure to sweep these red flags under the carpet.
 Indian society values tolerance and places great emphasis on tolerating hardships without complaints.
 However, if you choose to ignore red flags you will be left holding the pieces of a ruined marriage.

 More awesome posts on arranged marriages

-Get your arranged marriage dreams off to a great start with a Jodi Logik profile!
+Get your arranged marriage dreams off to a great start with a Jodi Logik biodata!